tskisner/pshmem/README.md

 This package needs a recent version of the `mpi4py` package in order to be useful.
 However, the classes also accept a value of `None` for the communicator, in which case a trivial local implementation is used.
 The code uses other widely available packages (like numpy) and requires a recent Python3 installation.

+### Binary Packages

+Wheels are available on PyPI:

+    pip install pshmem

+Or on conda-forge:

+    conda install -c conda-forge pshmem

+### Installing from Source

 You can install the code from a git checkout with:

     pip install .

-Or:

-    python3 setup.py install

-Or directly from github.

 ## MPIShared Class